marco906/auto_strings/README.md

   -a A        set DeepL api token
   -f F        set the path to the origin .strings file to read keys and base translations from, default is Localizable.strings
-  -o O        set the language that is used in the origin .strings file, default is english -v V        Verbose
+  -o O        set the language that is used in the origin .strings file, default is english -d D		  set the destination path for the exported translations, defaults to output -v V        Verbose
 ```